 I certainly do not feel invisible and do not feel like I look any older than I would if I was still coloring.
 Age is an attitude, and my attitude is young.
 LOL.
 Actually, I think women look younger with gray because it is the color nature intends for them at this point in time.
 A dark dye can look so harsh.

-Now that I have fully transitioned to gray, I just try to keep my silvers healthy (you can check out some of the products I use here) and shining bright and have embarked on a new journey: converting my natural waves into curls!
+My transition took about two years, which is pretty typical.
+Now that I am fully transitioned, I just try to keep my silvers healthy and shining bright and have embarked on a new journey: converting my natural waves into full-blown curls!

 I’d love to hear about your journey, too!